How to Create, Build, and Use Catalogs for Easy Bid Creation

 Item Categories

-Building From Catalogs
+Building Bids From Catalogs

-The purpose behind the catalog system is to allow you to re-use pre-built Catalog items on new jobs.
 Building From Catalogs is a simple import, much the same way as you import items from your master template or other projects.

 1. Create a New Project by starting with a Blank Project